T20 World Cup 2022: Fixtures, dates and TV schedule

 What is the latest news?

-Alex Hales is in line for a return to England's white-ball squad after Jonny Bairstow sustained a suspected broken leg in a freak accident on the golf course and was ruled out of the T20 World Cup.
+Alex Hales returns to England's white-ball squad after Jonny Bairstow sustained a suspected broken leg in a freak accident on the golf course and was ruled out of the T20 World Cup.

 The Yorkshireman suffered the injury just hours after he was named as Jos Buttler’s opening partner at the tournament in place of the axed Jason Roy.